pedromsrocha/linear-mvars/README.md

 You can think of `dispose` as an effectul version of `consume`, as provided by the module `Data.Unrestriced.Linear` of the linear-base libary.
 In fact, [I've already asked](https://github.com/tweag/linear-base/issues/436) if there are plans of having something like `dispose` in future releases.

-Notice that we can only release an LVar in its full state.
+Notice that we can only dispose an LVar in its full state.
 If the LVar is empty we must put, otherwise other concurrent take operations will be left hanging forever.

 Finally, to get interesting programs you must be able to share an LVar among concurrent threads, which can be done with the following method
 ```haskell